 Page breaks can be either soft or hard.
-Soft page breaks occur naturally when a page is full.
-Hard page breaks are created manually.
-You can use hard page breaks within sections to move content to a new page or set them at the section level so that each section begins on a new page.
+Soft page breaks occur naturally when a page is full, while hard page breaks are created manually.
+You can use hard page breaks within sections to move content to a new page or at the beginning of sections to start each section on a new page.

 Inserting a Page Break

-A section break is the same as a hard page break except that it is located at the start of a section.
+To offset a section to a new page, you can insert a page break at the beginning of a section.
+A section break is created like a hard page break, except it is located at the start of a section.
 For more info on Section Properties, see Document and Section Properties.

-Again, if you hover over the dotted line, you’ll have the option to remove the page break.
+If you hover over the dotted Page Break line within the document, you’ll have the option to remove the section break.